soarqin/DSP_Mods/LogisticMiner/README.md

   But it is heavily optimized to resolve performance, accuracy and other issues in PlanetMiner.
-* Only recalculate count of veins when vein chunks are changed (added/removed by foundations/Sandbox-Mode, or exhausted), this removes Dictionary allocation on each planet for every frame which may impact performance.
+* Only recalculate count of veins when vein chunks are changed (added/removed by foundations/Sandbox-Mode, or exhausted), so this removes Dictionary allocation on each planet for every frame.
 * More accurate frame counting by use float number.
 * Does not increase power consumptions on `Veins Utilization` upgrades.
 * Separate power consumptions for veins, oil seeps and water.